• Project Highlight

 The Science Education Partnership Award (SEPA) program supports educational activities for pre-kindergarten to grade 12 (P–12) students that contribute to workforce development to meet the nation’s biomedical, behavioral and clinical research needs.

-Two types of SEPA projects are funded under the Notification of Funding Opportunity (NOFO) PAR 23-137: (1) classroom-based projects for pre-college students and teachers, and (2) informal science education projects conducted in locations such as science centers, libraries and other educational settings.
+Two types of SEPA projects are funded under the Notice of Funding Opportunity (NOFO) PAR 23-137: (1) classroom-based projects for pre-college students and teachers, and (2) informal science education projects conducted in locations such as science centers, libraries and other educational settings.
 SEPA projects may focus on any discipline of health research within NIH’s mission.

 SEPA K–12 resources are aligned with state and national K–12 standards for science, technology, engineering and mathematics (STEM) teaching and learning and are rigorously evaluated for effectiveness.
 SEPA is sponsored by the National Institute of General Medical Sciences (NIGMS), a component of the National Institutes of Health (NIH).